Stairway Design Materials and Style

 Traditional Stairway Design

 A traditional stairway design calls for much more detail compared to a modern or transitional stairway design.
 There are more edges, more material coverage, and details in the railings.
-This traditional stairway with design and build from Sea Pointe Construction includes a very detailed iron railing along with wood flooring.
+This traditional stairway with design and build from Sea Pointe Design & Remodel includes a very detailed iron railing along with wood flooring.

 Through the iron railing there is intricate trim work and wall treatment, giving this space more details, that make this a traditional stairway design.
 White and wood are another popular traditional stairway design in many homes.
 The simplicity of the design allows the crisp white finish and the wood steps pop.